PAPLUS®

 https://www.surfrider.jp/

-The main raw materials for plastic-free tumblers are PLA (polylactic acid), which is mainly lactic acid obtained by fermenting corn starch, and paper.
+The main raw materials for plastic-free tumblers are PLA (polylactic acid), which is mainly made from lactic acid obtained by fermenting corn starch, and paper.

-By making it from earth-friendly materials, it has a unique texture of natural materials like pottery and wood products, and we value individuality such as color and shade so that you can use it with love.
+By making it with earth-friendly materials, it has a unique texture of natural materials, such as ceramics and wood products, and we value individuality such as color and shade so that you can use it with affection.

 "I want to use my cup, but I want to avoid plastic products!"

-"I want to use something that is good for the environment, but design is also important..."
+"I want to use something that is good for the environment, and design is also important..."

-It is a recommended product for those who say.
+This product is recommended for those who say.

-The plastic-free tumbler has a simple design to make the most of its unique texture.
+The plastic-free tumbler has a simple design to take advantage of the unique material feel.

 In order to straighten the silhouette of the side of the tumbler, we are particular about post-processing from the mold, and finally polish it to give it a matte texture.

-The packaging is made of "chip balls", which are 100% recycled paper made from recycled newspaper and magazine paper.
+The packaging uses "chipball", which is 100% recycled paper made from waste paper from newspapers and magazines.

-While many products with high purity of plant-derived ingredients do not have a heat-resistant function, the heat-resistant temperature of the plastic-free tumbler is 120°C, so you can use it for warm drinks with confidence.
+While many products with high plant-derived ingredients and high purity do not have heat resistance, the heat resistance of plastic-free tumblers is 120°C, so you can use them for hot drinks with confidence.

-About 86% of plastic-free tumblers are made of corn-derived resin and paper, which are plant-derived ingredients.
+About 86% of plastic-free tumblers are made of resin and paper derived from corn, which are plant-derived ingredients.

-Natural viscosity minerals (about 7%) and petroleum-derived additives (about 7%) are added to the main components to ensure heat resistance. *1
+The main ingredients are natural viscosity minerals (about 7%) and petroleum-derived additives (about 7%) to ensure heat resistance. *1

-In addition, most of the material is decomposed into water and carbon dioxide by the action of microorganisms. *2
+In addition, most of the material is broken down into water and carbon dioxide by microorganisms. *2

-*1 Please be assured that the minimum additives used comply with the Food Sanitation Law stipulated by the Ministry of Health, Labour and Welfare.
+*1 Please be assured that the minimum additives used comply with the Food Sanitation Act stipulated by the Ministry of Health, Labor and Welfare.

-Many so-called eco-friendly products do not mention additives.
+Many of the so-called eco-friendly products do not mention additives.

-*2 The time and degree required for decomposition vary greatly depending on the environment, so we do not guarantee 100%.
+*2 The time and degree required for disassembly vary greatly depending on the environment, so we cannot guarantee 100%.

-If PAPLUS® products are thrown in the trash, they will be incinerated.
-Since it is made almost entirely from plant-derived ingredients, it is carbon neutral (virtually does not increase CO2), but please cooperate in recovering it as a resource and remanufacturing it instead of incinerating it as garbage.
+PAPLUS® products are incinerated if they are disposed of as garbage.
+It is carbon neutral (virtually does not increase CO2) because it is mostly made of plant-derived ingredients, but please cooperate in recovering it as a resource and reproducing it rather than incinerating it as garbage.
 Let's create a new cycle together.

 Note: Recycling is only available for businesses in Japan.